ALAND-MC/ALANDs-Spooky-Eyes/README.md

 # ALAND's Spooky Eyes
-👀 Adds spooky eyes at night in various biomes to give them an eerie atmosphere.

 A neat little resource pack which spawns different spooky eyes at night in certain biomes to give them an eerie atmosphere and the feeling of being watched.